Self-propulsion via slipping: frictional swimming in multi-legged locomotors

-From an engineering perspective, our robophysical studies and RFT scheme can aid designing and controlling multi-segmented legged robots.
+From an engineering perspective, our robophysical studies and RFT scheme can aid in the development of multi-segmented legged robots.
 If properly controlled, robots with different body morphologies and limb numbers could be used in different tasks.
-For example, legged robots are known for their agility~\cite{hwangbo2019learning,pratt1998intuitive,saranli2001rhex} and multi-segmented (e.g., serially connected legless) robots for interaction with obstacles~\cite{transeth2008snake,wang2020omega,wang2022generalized}.
+For example, legged robots are known for their agility~\cite{hwangbo2019learning,pratt1998intuitive,saranli2001rhex} whereas multi-segmented (e.g., serially connected legless) robots for interactions with obstacles~\cite{transeth2008snake,wang2020omega,wang2022generalized}.
 Multi-segmented legged robots have the potential to leverage the advantages of both multi-segmented and legged robots~\cite{ozkan2021self}.
-However, to date there has been no effective tool to control such devices to with full measure of their potential.
-With the help of RFT framework and robophysical systematical experiments, our scheme paves the way toward an alternative robust and agile locomotion mechanism to conventional robots.
+However, to date, there has been no effective tool to control such devices to the full measure of their potential.
+With the help of our RFT framework and robophysical systematic experiments, our scheme paves the way towards an alternative for robust and agile locomotion.